Home Popular Posts Site Map Translate

 There are 10 entries in the "Joe Biden on Medicare" page.

-top Click on a to go to the exact point in the text.
-WhoSaidSo.Org Home
+top WhoSaidSo.Org Click on a to go to the exact point in the text.
+Home

 Popular Posts on WhoSaidSo

-Biden's comments during the seventh 2020 Democratic Party Presidential Primary Debate in Iowa: Issues covered include: China, defense, economy, families, farmers, healthcare, Iran, Japan, Medicare, Middle East, military, North Korea, Obamacare, taxes, trade, Trump, war, women and workers.
+Biden's comments in Iowa: Vice President Joe Biden's Iowa comments during the seventh Democratic Party Presidential Primary Debate in 2016.
+Issues covered include: China, defense, economy, families, farmers, Iran, Medicare, Middle East, North Korea, Obamacare, taxes, trade and Trump.

 Trump on China -- Donald Trump's comments on China during the 2016 Republican Party Presidential Primary Debates.